pluginpizza/sort-settings-menu/README.md

 ### Composer

-Sort Settings Menu can be added as a dependency to your project via the [wpackagist composer repository](https://wpackagist.org/search?q=sort-settings-menu).
+Sort Settings Menu can be added as a dependency to your project via the [wp packages composer repository](https://wp-packages.org/packages/wp-plugin/sort-settings-menu).

+`composer require wp-plugin/sort-settings-menu`

 ### Can Sort Settings Menu alphabetically sort other admin menus?